Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `etcd_cluster` - this is a comma separated list of IP addresses, for example `etcd_cluster=10.0.0.1,10.0.0.2`.
 It should be set on one of two ways:
   * If the node is forming a new deployment, it should contain the IP addresses of all the nodes that are forming the new deployment (including this node).
   * If the node is joining an existing deployment, it should contain the IP addresses of all the nodes that are currently in the deployment.
 * `etcd_cluster_key` - this is the name of the etcd datastore clusters that this node should join.
-It defaults to the function of the node (e.g. a Homestead node defaults to using 'homestead' in its etcd cluster name).
-This needs to be set on nodes that colocate functions.
+It defaults to the function of the node (e.g. a Homestead node defaults to using 'homestead' as its etcd datastore cluster name when it joins the Cassandra cluster).
+This must be set explicitly on nodes that colocate function.

 ## Core options